JLEESH/TheHardTruth/README.md

 # TheHardTruth v1.1
+(Note: Refer to the Scramble branch for scrambler functions.)

 TheHardTruth calculates some statistics based on solve times input by the user.
 Currently, the following information (or more) is displayed:
 - Sample Mean